Famine grips Gaza's largest city and is likely to spread, authority on food crises says

 Gaza City offensive could exacerbate hunger

-The grim milestone — the first time the IPC has confirmed a famine in the Middle East — is sure to ramp up international pressure on Israel, which has been in a brutal war with Hamas since the militant group's Oct.
+The grim milestone — the first time the IPC has confirmed a famine in the Middle East — is sure to ramp up international pressure on Israel, which has been fighting Hamas since the militant group's Oct.
 7, 2023, attack.
-Israel says it plans to escalate the war soon by seizing Gaza City and other Hamas strongholds, which experts say will exacerbate the hunger crisis.
+Israel says it plans to seize Gaza City and other Hamas strongholds, an escalation experts say will exacerbate the hunger crisis.

 The IPC said hunger has been driven by fighting and the blockade of aid, and magnified by widespread displacement and the collapse of food production in Gaza, pushing hunger to life-threatening levels across the entire territory after 22 months of war.

-More than half a million people in Gaza, about a quarter of the population, face catastrophic levels of hunger, and many are at risk of dying from malnutrition-related causes, the IPC report said.
-Last month, the IPC said the “worst-case scenario of famine” was unfolding in Gaza, but stopped short of an official determination.
+More than half a million people in Gaza, about a quarter of its population, face catastrophic levels of hunger, with many at risk of dying from malnutrition-related causes, the IPC report said.

+U.N.
+Secretary-General Antonio Guterres said the findings show a “man-made disaster, a moral indictment, and a failure of humanity itself” and appealed for an “immediate ceasefire.”

-Netanyahu denies there is hunger in Gaza, calling reports of starvation “lies” promoted by Hamas.
+Netanyahu denies there's hunger in Gaza, calling reports of starvation “lies” promoted by Hamas.
 “The IPC report is an outright lie.
-Israel does not have a policy of starvation.
-Israel has a policy of preventing starvation,” his office posted on X.
+Israel does not have a policy of starvation,” his office posted on X.

 After the publication of images of emaciated children in Gaza and reports of hunger-related deaths, Israel announced measures to let more humanitarian aid in.
-Yet the U.N. and Palestinians in Gaza say what's entering is far below what's needed.
+Yet the United Nations says what's entering is far below what's needed.

-The Israeli military agency in charge of transferring aid to the territory rejected the report, calling it “false and biased.”
-The agency, known as COGAT, said that significant steps had been taken to expand the amount of aid entering the strip in recent weeks.
+The Israeli military agency in charge of transferring aid to the territory, known as COGAT, called the report “false and biased.”
+It said significant steps had been taken to expand the amount of aid entering the strip in recent weeks.

-In a post on social media, Israel's Foreign Ministry also rejected the findings, saying more than 100,000 trucks of aid have entered Gaza since the start of the war, including a massive influx in recent weeks.

 “A rapidly increasing number of people, especially young children, are dying preventable deaths from starvation and disease because Israel made starvation a core part of its campaign to control the strip,” said Chris Newton, an analyst for the International Crisis Group.